 1. Delegates heard from those turning lived experiences into powerful activism

 Ahmad Nawaz lost his brother and was severely injured in a Taliban attack on his school in Pakistan at the age of 14.
-Uyghur-American Ferkat Jawdat left his native Xinjiang 13 years ago in search of a better life in the United States, unaware that he would not see his mother again or that she would spend more 15 months in a Chinese ‘re-education’ camp.
+Uyghur-American Ferkat Jawdat left his native Xinjiang 13 years ago in search of a better life in the United States, unaware that he would not see his mother again or that she would spend more than 15 months in a Chinese ‘re-education’ camp.
 GeumHyok Kim made the heart-breaking decision to leave his family and native North Korea behind to live a life where free speech and thought are not punishable by death.
 All three of these inspirational individuals shared their journeys from trauma to activism with a gripped audience on both days of Trust Conference.

 2. Cutting-edge innovations to human rights issues were showcased